Natural Pet Food in Australia: Why Real Ingredients Matter

 Sustainability and Ethics in Natural Pet Nutrition

-• Upcycling & by-products: Not all by-products are bad — some organ meats are highly nutritious.
-The question is whether they’re named, safe and used as part of a balanced recipe rather than as a way to hide poor-quality inputs.
+- Use of by-products: Not all by-products are nutritionally poor.
+Some organ meats are highly valuable foods.
+The key question is whether they are named, safe and used transparently, rather than hidden behind vague wording.

 Wondering how food choices affect your dog’s skin and digestion?
 Explore our companion guide Pet Allergies & Diet: Why Food Choices Shape Skin and Gut Health — learn how ingredients, proteins and nutrients can make all the difference for sensitive pets.